petersvenningsson/izencovich-neuron-fitting/README.md

 # izencovich-neuron-fitting
-Fitting of dyn-sys. neuron models to wild data with stochastic optimization.
+Fitting of dyn-sys. neuron models to wild data with stochastic optimization methods.